Computer Security and Protection

 Sometimes firewalls and anti-viruses from different companies don't happily co-exist and you might need to try a different combination.
 Some freebies are a bit dodgy because of bundled apps that you don't want ('PUPs' = Potentially Unwanted Programs).
 Some do sneaky tricks when installing unless you notice the small box to untick which sends your information to their servers.
 Even the reputable audio editor Audacity 'phones home' in the latest version and you never needed that function before.

-My router has its own firewall built in, dialled up to maximum security as I don't go on porn sites or download hacked software, etc. Some common searches go misleading websites, so be extra careful.
+A router can have its own firewall built in, dialled up to maximum security.
+Some common searches go misleading websites, so be extra careful.
 While searching for a camera user manual, I clicked on a website link which prompted a danger message to pop up from the router saying that the website was unsafe.
-The same happened while checking the link to a local sports club website which had been hacked.
-They had changed their website but the old link had become dangerous.
+The same happened while checking the link to a local website for a major event which had been hacked.

 Do an in-depth anti-virus scan every so often to make keep safe.
+The built-in security section on a Windows 10 or 11 PC has an off-line scan which restarts the computer into a mode before it starts normally and scans the sort of files which might be 'locked' in normal use.
 Try 'Microsoft Safety scanner' (link below) every so often as an extra precaution.
 It is free and updated every day, so you need to download a new one each time as it expires after a few days.
 That idea came from the excellent 'Computer Active' mag, of which you will find references all over the computer section here.

 Anti-Virus

 Computer mags rotate their support from time to time, so there might be better ideas out there but these are the better-known ones.
-There is often some linkrot to these sites, so some of the links here have been removed.
+There is often some linkrot to these sites, so some of the links here have been removed but the apps are still there.

 Firewall

-According to Computer Active magazine, the Windows 10 firewall is also very effective now.
+According to Computer Active magazine, the Windows 10 firewall is very effective now.
 It might be best to stick with it.
-These are some older suggestions in this list below which might now have become out of date
+See the 'Tweakers' page for network utilities.

 Spyware, Potentially Unwanted Programs ('Pups') and Malware Detection and Removal